 The proprietor has overall responsibility for ensuring potential hazards are identified and risk assessments are completed for all areas in the school.

 The head teacher and relevant personnel will identify potential hazards and ensure risk assessments are being carried out.

 Assessments of high-risks areas, such as laboratories, will be undertaken on a regular basis.
+These have their own Risk Assessment.
 Annual risk assessments will be conducted for all other areas of the school.

 Risk assessments will consider the needs of staff, pupils, visitors and contractors.
 Risk assessments will identify all defects and potential risks along with the necessary solutions or control measures.